Goose-Of-War/Analog-Notes/README.md

 > _Haven't added temperature biasing technique in Week 7 notes.
 It's just splitting the source/emitter resistor into two parts.
 If anyone needs it, they can contact me to add it._

 #
-_This repository is being updated as of August 2022_
+_This repository has not been updated since September 2022.
+It does not contain content beyond the mid sem syllabus._